propublica/fakenator/README.md

 It fronts www.propublica.org

 The first time you browse to a page, it will 404 and queue page for generation.
-The page will refresh after 5 sec and should load the right content.
-Subsequent visits, this app will serve the cached content, if cache is expired, page will be queued for regeneration.
+The page will refresh after 5 seconds and load the right content.
+On subsequent visits to the same page, this app will serve the cached content, if cache is expired, page will be queued for regeneration.

 ## Baconator Elements